Rust Iterator overview

 a function

-Creates an iterator with the provided closure as its next
+Creates an iterator with the provided closure as its next method.

 Creates an iterator that yields an element exactly once.